RaspAP/raspap-docs/docs/time.md

 The NTP system calls shown above may also return a `code 5 (ERROR)` result.
 In most cases, this will resolve itself in a few minutes while the system clock is synchronized.
 Persistent errors may indicate a misconfiguration of the NTP protocol or a general networking problem.
 Refer to the [firewall settings](time.md#firewall-settings), above.

 Detailed metrics from [peer status queries](time.md#peer-status-queries) are also useful for troubleshooting purposes.

+Finally, ensure that no other time synchronization application is in use, such as `timesyncd` or any third party software.

 ## Discussions
 Questions or comments about time synchronization with NTP?
 Join the [discussion here](https://github.com/RaspAP/raspap-webgui/discussions/).